camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

 * Container / Application Server itself.

 {{< note title="Server/Container" class="info" >}}
-  If you download the full distribution for an open source application server/container, the container itself is included.
-For example, if you download the tomcat distribution, tomcat itself is included and the Camunda binaries (process engine and webapplications) are pre-installed into the container.
-This is not true for the the Oracle WebLogic and IBM WebSphere downloads.
-These downloads do not include the application servers themselves.
+  If you download the full distribution for an open-source application server/container, the container itself is included.
+For example, if you download the Tomcat distribution, Tomcat itself is included and the Camunda binaries (process engine and web apps) are pre-installed in the container.
+This is not true for the the Oracle WebLogic and IBM WebSphere downloads; these downloads do not include the application servers themselves.
 {{< /note >}}

 {{< note title="Wildfly Application Server" class="info" >}}